This post may contain affiliate links. Read my full disclosure policy.

 Add the 8 ounces dry pasta.
 We are using ziti, but penne, or other pasta will work too.
 No need to preboil the pasta in the recipe!

 Add one 24-25 ounce jar of your favorite marinara sauce.

 Of course, you can use homemade tomato sauce if so inclined.
-Or this quick marinara sauce, or even store-bought- not the one pictured here, but actually Trader Joes Organic Marinara – it is surprisingly really flavorful!
+Or this quick marinara sauce, or even store-bought- not the one pictured here, but actually Trader Joes Organic Marinara – is surprisingly flavorful!
 I keep a couple of jars on hand for emergencies.

 It really has a similar texture as you can see below on the left.
-Because it’s made with tofu instead of cashews, it’s a much lower calorie option.
+Because it’s made with tofu instead of cashews, it’s a much lower-calorie option.

 Now at this point, I’ll add grated pecorino and mozzarella cheese mostly to Brian’s side.